mr-ravin/Secure-Code-Agent-LLM/README.md

 ## Security-Aware Refactoring
 - **Fixes detected vulnerabilities** in the code automatically
-- **Uses insights from CodeBERT** to guide Gemma3:1B for smart fixes
+- **Uses insights from SecurityChecker** to guide gemma3:12b for smart fixes
 - **Enhances code maintainability** while keeping it secure

 ---